elmasimons/SeleniumTests/README.md

 when building this in Azure DevOps.
 For additional reference please find the json for the build pipeline of Selenium Tests included in this folder "Selenium UI Test-CI.json"

+2)  Refer to the .NET DevOps Implementation Guide.pdf that has been included with this asset on the "Asset Sharing Platform" .
+Title of the asset is "Selenium Test Automation and DevOps with using Azure DevOps"

 Please reach out to me Elma C Simons (elma.simons@in.ibm.com) in case of any issues using this solution.
 Since this is client specific I have removed essential urls and data specific to client environment from this solution and the json files.